sandeeppanda92/aib-data/md/careers/developer-ethereum.md

 # Software Developer, Ethereum

-## We're looking for someone with…
+## We're looking for someone with:
 * Significant programming experience (2+ years)
 * Experience with go-lang, rust-lang or C++ (2+ years)
 * Extensive understanding of the Ethereum Virtual Machine